Shun-will/worlds2025/README.md

 ## Data
 The data was manually collected and entered into an Excel file based on Worlds 2025 match records.
-Each match includes champion picks (Pick1–Pick5), bans (Ban1–Ban5), team name, and match result (Win/Lose).
+Each match includes champion picks, bans, team name, and match result.

 Note:
 The original Excel file is not included in this repository because it was accidentally deleted.